ijstartcanon-ts5322/maxproviders/index.rst

       :height: 50px

-How to Use Max.com/providers to Activate Your Max Streaming Access
+Max.com/providers: How to Connect Your TV or Internet Provider To Max
 ==================================================================

 If you have access to Max (formerly HBO Max) through a TV, internet, or mobile subscription, the website `max.com/providers` is your official gateway to activate your account.
 Whether you're using a smart TV, streaming device, or web browser, this step-by-step guide will walk you through the process of using the **Max providers code** to link your subscription.